Batch-CAM: Introduction to better reasoning in convolutional deep learning models: Methods

-This loss is based on the degradation of structural information between two images.
-It operates on a single scale, combining three key components: luminance ($l$), contrast ($c$), and structure ($s$).
-The loss is calculated as one minus the SSIM index \ref{eq:ssim_loss}.
+The Structural Similarity Index (SSIM) Loss relies on the degradation of structural information between two images.
+It operates on a single scale, synthesizing three core components: luminance ($\mathcal{L}$), contrast ($\mathcal{C}$), and structure ($\mathcal{S}$).
+The total loss is computed as one minus the SSIM index (Equation \ref{eq:ssim_loss}).

-Where: \begin{itemize} \item $x$ and $y$ are the two images being compared. \item $l, c, s$ are the luminance, contrast, and structure comparisons, respectively, Equations [7-9].
+Where: \begin{itemize} \item $x$ and $y$ are the two images being compared. \item $\mathcal{L}, \mathcal{C}, \mathcal{S}$ are the luminance, contrast, and structure comparisons, respectively (Equations \ref{eq:l}-\ref{eq:s}).

-The values of \(\mu_{x,y}\) and \(\sigma_{x,y}\) are the image's pixel mean and standard deviation, while the constant term \(C_{1,2,3}\) is a small positive constant to avoid a near-zero error bound. \item $\alpha, \beta, \gamma$ are weighting parameters to adjust the relative importance of each component. \end{itemize}}
+Here, \(\mu_{x,y}\) and \(\sigma_{x,y}\) represent the pixel mean and standard deviation of the images.
+The terms \(\epsilon_{1,2,3}\) are small positive constants included to avoid division by zero (instability). \item $\alpha, \beta, \gamma$ are weighting parameters used to adjust the relative importance of each component. \end{itemize}

-In our framework, the classification loss is always composed of the Cross-Entropy Loss ($\mathcal{L}_{\text{Class}}$) and one of the three combinations of the Prototype Loss or the Batch-CAM prototype Loss.
+In our framework, the total objective function combines the standard Cross-Entropy Loss ($\mathcal{L}_{\text{Class}}$) with a regularization term derived from either the Prototype Loss or the Batch-CAM Prototype Loss.

-If using Prototype Loss (Per-Image Consistency) with a chosen metric (L1, L2, or SSIM), the reconstruction/alignment term would be $\mathcal{L}_{\text{Proto}}^{\text{Metric}}(M_i, P_c)$, where $M_i$ is the Grad-CAM for image $i$, $P_c$ is the prototype for its class $c$, and 'Metric' denotes L1, L2, or SSIM.
+When utilizing the \textbf{Prototype Loss} (Per-Image Consistency), we define an alignment term $\mathcal{L}_{\text{Proto}}^{\phi}(M_i, P_c)$, where $M_i$ represents the Grad-CAM for image $i$, $P_c$ denotes the prototype for its corresponding class $c$, and $\phi$ represents the chosen metric ($L_1$, $L_2$, or SSIM).